 Local elections are held on a 4-year cycle, there is an election every 3 years and none in the 4th year.

 In local elections, you vote to elect somebody to represent your views in the Council, as a councillor.

 There are 20 electoral wards in North Tyneside - each has three councillors.

 A mayoral election is held every four years and in this election you vote for an elected Mayor for North Tyneside.

 For more information about the role of Elected Mayor visit the Elected Mayor web pages.

 North of Tyne Combined Authority Mayoral Election

-The first North of Tyne Combined Mayoral Election is scheduled to take place in May 2019.
+The first North of Tyne Combined Mayoral Election was held in May 2019.
 In this election voters in North Tyneside, Newcastle City and Northumberland vote for the elected mayor for the newly created North of Tyne Combined Authority.

-There is a separate website that provides more detail about the North of Tyne devolution deal, including the work done so far and the timeline for what happens next.
-You can find that website at https://northoftynedevolution.com
+There is a separate website that provides more detail about the North of Tyne Combined Authority and the Mayor.
+You can find out more at North of Tyne CA